carlxaeron/general/PACKAGE_SUMMARY.md

 - **Testing**: Basic test suite included
 - **Updates**: Follow semantic versioning for future updates

+## Laravel Compatibility

+This package is compatible with:
+- Laravel 10.x
+- Laravel 11.x
+- Laravel 12.x

 This package represents a significant improvement in code organization and reusability, making your general_maps and general_meta functionality available to any Laravel project that needs flexible relationship and metadata management.